dhaven/davidhaven-blog/content/posts/protonmail-e2e-encryption/index.md

 In this scenario only the public key needs to be shared between parties that want to communicate.
 Amy will share her public key with Brian and Brian will share his public key with Amy.
-Furthermore the public key can only be used for encryption so even if it is intercepted by someone else this does not represent a risk because they will not be able to decrypt any message
+Furthermore the public key can only be used for encryption so even if it is intercepted by someone else this does not represent a risk because they will not be able to decrypt any message.

 <figure class="flex flex-col items-center image">
   <img class="rounded-md" src="/posts/protonmail-e2e-encryption/images/public-key-sharing.png" />